 A taxpayer acquires a farm and plants trees which will only bear fruit in ten years' time.
-During the ten-year period the taxpayer incurs recurring expenditure on salaries and wages, depreciation on equipment, fertilizer and pesticides amongst others.
+During the ten-year period the taxpayer incurs recurring expenditure on salaries and wages, fertilizer and pesticides and also claims wear-and-tear on equipment.

-In this example it is considered that trading begins with the preparation of the land for planting.27
+It is considered that trading commences with the preparation of the land for planting the trees.29